TheOdinProject/curriculum/javascript/organizing_your_javascript_code/revisiting_webpack.md

 ### npm scripts

-While `npx webpack` and `npx webpack serve` aren't particularly long commands to type, you may have encountered `git subtree push --prefix dist origin gh-pages` in the Restaurant Page project.
+While `npx webpack` and `npx webpack serve` aren't particularly long commands to type, you will have encountered `git subtree push --prefix dist origin gh-pages` in the Restaurant Page project's deployment instructions.
 You surely won't want to be typing that out every time you need to use it.

 Fortunately, we can write npm scripts in our `package.json` file by adding a `"scripts"` property containing an object of scripts.
 Scripts can be written in the form `"name": "command"`, and are executed by running `npm run <name>` in the terminal.
 For example: